 Automobile liability insurance and underinsured/uninsured motorist coverage are the only types of insurance that are required by law.

-When you register your vehicle, you must provide proof of insurance, which will be furnished to you by your insurance company upon payment of your insurance premiums.
+When you register your vehicle, you which you register you vehicle, ke which will be furnished to you by your insurance company upon payment of your insurance premiums.